- Revenue of $698.9 million vs. $651.6 million in prior year

 Additional financial highlights

-CAE will pay a dividend of 8 cents per share effective September 30, 2016 to shareholders of record at the close of business on September 15, 2016.
+CAE will pay a dividend of nine cents per share effective September 29, 2017 to shareholders of record at the close of business on September 15, 2017.

 Impact of the standardization of certain types of simulators on revenue recognition

-The process improvement program that commenced in fiscal 2016 and remains underway at CAE results in the standardization of certain types of commercial aircraft simulators.
-For standardized simulators, percentage-of-completion (POC) accounting is no longer appropriate and thus the Company is recognizing revenue upon completion for such simulators commencing in fiscal 2017.
-To the extent this impacts reported performance and to facilitate performance comparability, management will provide investors with a reference on a quarterly basis to illustrate how much profit would have otherwise been recognized if not for this change.
-The impact during the first quarter of fiscal year 2017 was minimal.
+CAE's process improvement program results in the standardization of certain types of commercial aircraft simulators.
+For standardized simulators, percentage-of-completion (POC) accounting is no longer appropriate and thus the Company began recognizing revenue upon completion for such simulators in fiscal 2017.
+To the extent that this impacts the reported performance and to facilitate comparability over the execution cycle period, management has provided the impact of this change on Civil revenue (Civil revenue - adjusted(7)) and Civil segment operating income (Civil segment operating income - adjusted(8)).
+These are non-GAAP measures.

 Readers are strongly advised to view a more detailed discussion of our results by segment in the Management's Discussion and Analysis (MD&A) and CAE's consolidated interim financial statements which are posted on our website at www.cae.com/investors.

-CAE's consolidated interim financial statements and MD&A for the quarter ended June 30, 2016 have been filed with the Canadian Securities Administrators on SEDAR (www.sedar.com) and are available on our website (www.cae.com).
+CAE's consolidated interim financial statements and MD&A for the quarter ended June 30, 2017 have been filed with the Canadian Securities Administrators on SEDAR (www.sedar.com) and are available on our website (www.cae.com).
 They have also been filed with the U.S. Securities and Exchange Commission and are available on their website (www.sec.gov).
+Holders of CAE's securities may also request a hard copy of the Company's consolidated financial statements and MD&A free of charge by contacting the Investor Relations Department ([email protected]).

 Caution concerning limitations of summary earnings press release